 After the soup has simmered and all the ingredients are soft and kind of breaking up on their own, it's time to puree the parsnip soup!
 You have several options in terms of equipment to achieve a silky smooth and creamy parsnip soup.

 A Vitamix blender is of course the best option here but can be pricey.
-It's best to buy a Vitamix blender on sale (Affiliate Link) or at a discounted price such as during holiday sales.
-A food processor will also work well, though you may need to strain the parsnip soup through a Chinois (Affiliate Link) or other fine mesh strainer to get that silky mouth feel.
+It's best to buy a Vitamix blender on sale or at a discounted price such as during holiday sales.
+A food processor will also work well, though you may need to strain the parsnip soup through a Chinois or another fine mesh strainer to get that silky mouth feel.

 I don't own either a Vitamix or a food processor, and instead use Ninja-bullet Blender.
 The only downside here is that the parsnip soup needs to be pureed in batches.
 When serving this soup to clients at an in home dinner party, I always ensure to strain the soup for the smoothest texture possible.